Hymn History: Jesus, I Am Resting, Resting Micah Hendry

 No doubt the same desire to serve the King that is expressed in the poems of Jean also flowed through the heart of this passionate servant.
 He left his home to go to China in 1879 (three years before the death of his sister).

-We can be confident that William introduced Hudson Taylor to his sister’s hymns.
-Taylor immediately claimed Pigott’s hymn, “Jesus I Am Resting, Resting” as his life song.
+We are confident that Thomas introduced Hudson Taylor to his sister’s hymns.
+Taylor immediately claimed Pigott’s hymn, “Jesus, I Am Resting, Resting” as his life song.
 Many of those around him attested that seldom the day went by without him humming or whistling it.
 During the dark and gruesome days of the Boxer Rebellion, this song was always on his lips.
+Even in dark valleys, God’s children can have a song in their hearts and mouths.

-This great practice is one that characterized the life of many missionaries in those days.
+Resting in God was the distinguishing practice in the life of many missionaries in those days.
+Are you resting in Him today?
 Trusting in the Lord in all things was no idle speech for them.
-William Pigott was arrested in 1900.
-This faithful man rested on the Lord as he was marched for many miles in his chains.
-William, his faithful wife, his son, and several other fellow missionaries were beheaded on July 9, 1900, in a public execution.
+Thomas Pigott was arrested in 1900.
+This faithful man rested on the Lord as they marched for miles in their chains.
+In a public execution, Thomas, his faithful wife, his son, and 41 fellow missionaries were beheaded on July 9, 1900.

-Now, over a century later, let us not just hear the sweet words of this song; let us truly learn to rest in the Lord Jesus.
-Always seeking Him.
+Now, over a century later, let us not just hear the sweet words of this song.
+Let us truly learn to rest in the Lord Jesus.
+Seek Him!
 Let His great love satisfy your heart today!
 My friend, let us rest in Jesus as we work and wait for Thee.”

 1. Jesus, I am resting, resting